 Designing a Handicapped Bathroom

 A well-designed handicapped bathroom provides a safe and accessible place to take care of your daily needs.
 Many people are now planning to age in place, making planning and designing for future needs and accessibility a priority.
 Whether you are planning a new construction or remodeling your existing bathroom follow the guidelines set by the Americans with Disabilities Act (ADA).
 Allow plenty of clear floor space to maneuver a wheelchair through the door and around the bathroom.
-Handicapped bathrooms can be renovated with a few simple adjustments or completely remodeled into a luxurious bathroom.

 - Walk-in Tubs